craftercms/docs/source/site-administrators/studio/rte-configuration.rst

 Here are some things to consider for setting up effective RTEs:

 #.
 The rich text editor's width should be set to the same width as the region it is intended to edit
 #.
-Site style sheet of your site is imported so it can be applied to the RTE
+Project style sheet of your project is imported so it can be applied to the RTE
 #.
-Site styles are being applied appropriately to the markup in the RTE.
+Project styles are being applied appropriately to the markup in the RTE.
 Note that sometimes styles in CSS are so aggressively specified that the RTE cannot pick them up.
 #.
-Formats and styles are configured to match the part of the site being edited
+Formats and styles are configured to match the part of the project being edited
 #.
 Toolbar is configured with only what is required for the specific use case (reducing options makes it easier for editors)
 #.
 If plugins like ``insert component``, ``insert layout`` and so on are enabled it should be fully configured.